cmhac/enforce-notebook-run-order/docs/README.rst

 enforce-notebook-run-order
 ==========================

-A tiny python script to enforce the run order of a Jupyter notebook.
+Enforce the run order of Jupyter notebooks.

 Jupyter notebooks are great for interactive data analysis.
 However, when they can encourage a bad habit: running cells out of order.
 This can lead